The Call for Proposals has closed! This is here only for reference on things like how we do selection, ownership, and the FAQs.

 Mark in your calendar

-Selection notification will be sent March 12, 2018
+Selection notification will be sent out the following week.

 Goals and the Way to Selection

 When reviewing and selecting talks we would like to avoid biases and keep the process as fair as possible.
 On the other hand we want to reach a high diversity with topics and speakers.